 You may have to work additional hours and be on call, in case of an emergency or urgent problem.

 Part-time work is possible but career breaks are rare.

 What to expect

 - The job involves both office-based administration and liaison with clients, internal and external service providers and suppliers outside the office environment.

-- Self-employment is unusual but if an experienced manager has the financial backing to open their own conference centre, it is possible.
+- Self-employment is unusual but if, as an experienced manager, you have the financial backing to open your own conference centre, it is possible.